 *Families with students aged 0-3 can work with me through the Suzuki Early Childhood Education program before they chose to play an instrument.

-Here is a sample of what a Suzuki Recorder lesson may look like with a six year old student.
+Here is a sample of what a Suzuki Method lessons may look like with five and six year old students.
 Notice the attention to detail and the breakdown of tasks into small steps .

-This kind of lesson experience can lead to the performance ability demonstrated here by a 15 year old student who started lessons at three years of age:
+This kind of lesson experience can lead to the performance ability demonstrated here by teenage students who started lessons between 2 and 5 years old: